adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 Using [HTML attributes to automagically initialise script](/articles/dont-initialise-javascript-automagically/) also increases the size of HTML (and has other problems too).

 Whilst a codified grid system is rarely needed, if you need one you may consider a [more minimal approach](https://github.com/Heydon/fukol-grids).
-You don't need a framework, but more on this shortly.

-And, on't add hooks in HTML just for automated testing.
-Use semantic hooks that serve everyone's purpose equally.
+Finally, don't add HTML hooks just for automated functional testing.
+Semantic hooks serve everyone's purpose equally.

-### B) Simplify your design system
+### Simplify your design system

-For example, the design of public-facing government services have a simple interface.
-Everything is aligned left and everything stacks naturally.
-In this case, we may be able to [avoid CSS classes altogether](https://www.smashingmagazine.com/2016/11/css-inheritance-cascade-global-scope-new-old-worst-best-friends/).
-A simple interface is a performant one.
+Government services are simple.
+Most things are left aligned, and compontents stack naturally.
+In this case we may be able to [avoid CSS classes altogether](https://www.smashingmagazine.com/2016/11/css-inheritance-cascade-global-scope-new-old-worst-best-friends/), proving that a simple interface is a performant one.

-### C) Use less script
+### Use less script

 I've talked about the [problem with single page applications](/articles/the-disadvantages-of-single-page-applications/) before.
-Contrary to popular belief, they aren't necessarily faster.
-Using AJAX, engineers away [chunk responses](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Transfer-Encoding#Chunked_encoding).
-See [how AJAX requests are slower on Github](https://jakearchibald.com/2016/fun-hacks-faster-content/).
+Contrary to popular belief they aren't necessarily faster.
+AJAX engineers away [chunk responses](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Transfer-Encoding#Chunked_encoding) which you can see in Jake Archibalds article [Fun Hacks For Faster Content](https://jakearchibald.com/2016/fun-hacks-faster-content/).

 It's not just the act of rendering.
-The code required to create robust client-side applications is large in size often prompting developers to use a library or framework.
+It takes a lot of code to create robust client-side applications that often prompt developers to use a framework.

-But maybe we don't need the whole library.
+But maybe we don't need the whole framework.
 Don't put that burden on your users.
 Starting with an entire framework or library puts you on the back foot.

 [Twitter's tweet button script weighs 50k](http://www.heydonworks.com/article/look-at-this-shitty-tweet-button).
 We can do the same thing with 0 bytes of script by using a simple link.

-### D) Use preprocessors responsibly
+### Use preprocessors responsibly

 [Preprocessors deceitful produce large CSS files](https://jaketrent.com/post/cons-css-preprocessors/#file-size-is-deceiving).

-### E) Use content breakpoints
+### Use content breakpoints

-Designing every screen and module to a predefined set of breakpoints is not only backwards, but it can result in more code.

-Many a time, a module needs one breakpoint, or no breakpoints.
-Designing to predefined breakpoints encourages the unnecessary tweaking of a design.
+Often a module may need just one breakpoint or even no breakpoints.
+Designing to a predefined set of breakpoints encourages the unnecessary tweaking of a design that results in more code.

-### F) Place scripts at the bottom
+### Place scripts at the bottom

-Place scripts at the bottom and consider `async` and `defer` attributes ons script tags.
+Place scripts at the bottom and consider using `async` and `defer` attributes.
 Async is good for completley independent scripts that can run later like analytics.
-Defer is good for X.

 ## 3. Images